5 Ways to Teach Your Child Responsibility

-Discipline is an important part of raising children.
+Discipline is an integral part of raising children.
 Not just the consequences you give your children for bad behavior, but the attitudes and behaviors you instill in them as well.
-You need to be well disciplined yourself if you want to teach your child responsibility.
-Example is one of the best ways to show your child how to live their lives.
-Here are some other ways:
+You need to be well-disciplined yourself if you want to teach your child responsibility.
+An example is one of the best ways to show your child how to live their lives.

-Consequences are essential.
-Whether it is a consequence you give your child for bad behavior or allowing your child to have the natural consequences that occur from doing something, they are some of the most effective tools in teaching responsibility.
-This holds true, whether a person is two or in their teens.
+Consequences are essential, whether it is a consequence you give your child for bad behavior or allowing your child to have the natural consequences.
+They are some of the most effective tools in teaching responsibility, which holds true, whether a person is two or in their teens.

 It's helpful to find a punishment that fits the crime.
-It needs to be uncomfortable (not necessarily physically uncomfortable) in order to be effective.
-For instance, you do not take away TV privileges from your child who doesn't watch TV.
-You do not take away a toy that is rarely played with from your toddler.
-These repercussions for their actions will speak much louder than your voice ever could.
-Although some of the more potent consequences are the natural ones.
+It needs to be uncomfortable (not necessarily physically uncomfortable) to be effective.
+For instance, you do not take away TV privileges from your child who doesn't watch TV nor a toy that is not important to the child.
+These repercussions for their actions will speak much louder than your voice ever could, although some of the more potent consequences are the natural ones.

-This is the natural repercussions that parents often want to shield their children from.
+Natural repercussions are the consequences parents often want to shield from their children.
 Sometimes, you need to let your child fail.
-I know it is hard not to run to their classroom with their homework, every time you realize they forgot it, but sometimes if you are finding they have a pattern of forgetting their homework, it is time to let them handle the aftermath for their irresponsibility.
+I know it is hard not to run to their classroom with their homework every time you realize they forgot it.
+Still, sometimes, if you are finding they have a pattern of forgetting their homework, it is time to let them handle the aftermath for their irresponsibility.
 Give them a warning, say, "You need to be more responsible.
 I understand that sometimes we forget things, but it is becoming a pattern that you are not taking responsibility for your own things.
-The next time you forget your (homework/band instrument/etc.) I will not be bringing it in for you."
+The next time you forget your homework/band instrument/etc. I will not be bringing it in for you."
 Sometimes this is all they need to hear.
-Sometimes, they need to get an 'F' to understand.
-This is very hard to follow through with, but we need to make sure we are raising children who are self-sufficient, conscientious, responsible people.
+Sometimes, they need to get an 'F' to understand, which is very hard to follow through with, but we need to make sure we are raising children who are self-sufficient, conscientious, responsible people.
 By bailing them out 100 percent of the time, we are setting them up for failure as they get older.
-Fortunately, these types of consequences for most children do not need to be given too many times, before the behavior is corrected.
+Fortunately, these types of consequences for most children do not need to be given too many times before the behavior is corrected.

 One area that even the most responsible parents will forget to teach their children about is how to manage money.
 Teaching children about money is essential.
 Some people may teach through example.
 Others may choose a more active approach.